ValMilkevich/code-conf.com/_events/academy2016.md

 subtitle: >
   A modern continuous delivery bootcamp for graduates
 caption: >
-  Four Continuous Delivery Bootcamps - throughout Scandinavia this summer.
-FREE to attend for Computer Science students.
+  Four Continuous Delivery Bootcamps - in Denmark and Norway.
+Each is 5 intense days.
+Bring your laptop!
+FREE to attend for Computer Science students and unemployed IT professionals.
 Enroll NOW!
 color: '#f58532'
+is_container: true
+date_:      2016-06-13
 date_end:   2016-09-02
+city:       Throughout Scandinavia
 event_header:
   img: ../images/pages/academy2016/event-main.jpg
   ribbon: Enroll today